captionpoint/captionpoint-plays/BETWEEN-RIVERSIDE-AND-CRAZY.md

 ---

 ## POPS:
 I was.
-But the elevator man, Mr. Chico -- he a friend of mine, and he seen this Bandito come in,
+But the elevator man, Mr. Chico—he a friend of mine, and he seen this Bandito come in,

 ---

-so Mr. Chico came check on me, and Mr. Chico -- well, he don’t play.
+so Mr. Chico came check on me, and Mr. Chico—well, he don’t play.

 ---